WhiteLab/RNAseq/README.md

-DNAseq Paired End pipeline
+RNAseq Paired End pipeline
 ===========================
-Adapted from Jason Grundstad's pipeline to run on PDC by Miguel Brown, 2015 Februrary
+Adapted from Xiyao's pipeline to run on PDC by Miguel Brown, 2015 May

 ## UTILITY: